dymodi/dymodi.github.io/MLfolds/basics/Bayesian-Learning-on-the-Candy-Example.md

         }
 </style>

-[comment]: # (Use the candy example to explain Bayesian learning)
+[comment]: # "Use the candy example to explain Bayesian learning"

 For the Bayesian learning, Professor Arindam Banerjee has a very good example of candy bages.
 In this post, we use the candy example to explain and summarize Bayesian learning.
-Related code can be found [here](https://github.com/dymodi/Machine-Learning/blob/master/Bayesian_Learning_on_the_Candy_Example.m).
+Related code can be found [here](https://github.com/dymodi/machine_learning/blob/master/ml/Bayesian_Learning_on_the_Candy_Example.m).

 ## Bayes Theorem
 Before we reach out to Bayesian learning.
 We need first review the idea of [Beyas Theorem](http://www.cs.cmu.edu/afs/cs/project/theo-20/www/mlbook/ch6.pdf).